CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 4.1 Adopting a shared standard for content curation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-advancing a built-in model for content curation and reuse conditions for including records in the localindex (prepared + deduped, set curation-marks in provenance)
+Advancing a built-in model for content curation and reuse conditions for including records in the localindex (prepared + deduped, set curation-marks in provenance).

 CoLRev builds on a comprehensive vision of reusing community-curated data.
 This includes:

-- assigning shared IDs in the load process
+- Assigning shared IDs in the load process
-- curated record metadata in the preparation process
+- Curated record metadata in the preparation process
-- data on duplicate/non-duplicate relationships
+- Data on duplicate/non-duplicate relationships
-- urls and local paths for PDFs
+- Urls and local paths for PDFs
-- fingerprints (hashes) to identify and verify PDFs
+- Fingerprints (hashes) to identify and verify PDFs
-- any other label or data associated with the curated records
+- Any other label or data associated with the curated records

 The colrev_cml_assistant extension provides an environment supporting researchers in curating shared repositories based on crowdsourcing and machine-learning.